design-first/system-runtime/README.md

 [![Coverage Status](https://coveralls.io/repos/github/system-sdk/system-runtime/badge.svg?branch=master)](https://coveralls.io/github/system-sdk/system-runtime?branch=master)
 [![devDependency Status](https://david-dm.org/system-sdk/system-runtime/dev-status.svg)](https://david-dm.org/system-sdk/system-runtime#info=devDependencies)

-## What is SyrupJS ?
+## What is Runtime ?

-#### the runtime of System Designer

-[SyrupJS](https://syrupjs.github.io) (System Runtime Platform) is a JavaScript library to run and manage **JavaScript Application Systems** created with [System Designer](http://designfirst.io).

-SyrupJS is part of the [System SDK project](https://github.com/system-sdk).
-System SDK is a SDK for building JavaScript Application Systems.

 #### a JSON Virtual Machine (JVM)

 [JSON](http://json.org) is traditionnaly used to represent data.
 We use this format to store your model, components and the behaviors of your app.

-SyrupJS will load your JSON and run your app as a JVM (JSON Virtual Machine).
+Runtime will load your JSON and run your app as a JVM (JSON Virtual Machine).

-## What contains SyrupJS ?
+## What contains Runtime ?

 #### A metamodel

-SyrupJS contains a metamodel to help you to design your model.
-The definition of the model is made on a JSON format called [MSON](https://syrupjs.readme.io/docs/design-your-model#section-mson), no code is needed.
+Runtime contains a metamodel to help you to design your model.
+The definition of the model is made on a JSON format called [MSON](https://system-runtime.readme.io/docs/design-your-model#section-mson), no code is needed.

-With [MSON](https://syrupjs.readme.io/docs/design-your-model#section-mson) you can define types, classes, one to one / one to many relationships and multi inheritance between classes.
+With [MSON](https://system-runtime.readme.io/docs/design-your-model#section-mson) you can define types, classes, one to one / one to many relationships and multi inheritance between classes.

-[MSON](https://syrupjs.readme.io/docs/design-your-model#section-mson) is based on [UML](http://uml.org), so learning it is very easy.
+[MSON](https://system-runtime.readme.io/docs/design-your-model#section-mson) is based on [UML](http://uml.org), so learning it is very easy.

 #### A NoSQL Database

-SyrupJS acts as an ODM (Object-Document Mapper) to manage your components as NoSQL Documents.
+Runtime acts as an ODM (Object-Document Mapper) to manage your components as NoSQL Documents.

-SyrupJS has a micro NoSQL Database that stores your components and you can export/import them into another SyrupJS NoSQL Database.
+Runtime has a micro NoSQL Database that stores your components and you can export/import them into another Runtime NoSQL Database.

-Thanks to SyrupJS NoSQL Database, you can compose your model with an another one.
+Thanks to Runtime NoSQL Database, you can compose your model with an another one.

 #### A component factory

-SyrupJS uses the [Model-Driven Architecture](http://www.omg.org/mda/) approach to create classes based on your design.
+Runtime uses the [Model-Driven Architecture](http://www.omg.org/mda/) approach to create classes based on your design.
 Use them to instantiate your components.

 #### A workflow engine

-SyrupJS checks at runtime if the signatures of invoked methods are compliant with your model.
+Runtime checks at runtime if the signatures of invoked methods are compliant with your model.

-With SyrupJS your components really behave the way you designed them.
+With Runtime your components really behave the way you designed them.

 ## Installation